 Noted.
 The proposal including the operating days and times is consistent and compliant with the Environmental Regulations (Noise) 1997.The applicant has submitted an Acoustic Assessment by a suitably qualified acoustic engineer that has been included as an attachment to the report.
-In the event the development application is approved, the City will impose a condition requiring a Noise Management Plan to be submitted and approved by the City to ensure measures are in place to mitigate any potential noise issues and continued compliance with the Noise Regs.

-application of suitable planning conditions.
+The City has imposed a condition requiring a Noise Management Plan to be submitted and approved by the City to ensure measures are in place to mitigate any potential noise issues and continued compliance with the application of suitable planning conditions.